 There is no set format for terms of settlement, but there are some things you should include, such as:

-If the terms of settlement is for something other than the payment of money or the return of goods the court may need to adjourn your case to make sure the defendant does what they agreed to do.
+If the terms of settlement is for something other than the payment of money the court may need to adjourn your case to make sure the defendant does what they agreed to do.

 You should get legal advice before agreeing to terms of settlement.